-Hughes was isolated and had no friends as a child.
+It was determined that, as a child, Hughes had been isolated and lacked friends.
 His mother constantly monitored his health, terrified that he would come down with polio.
 Hughes did experience a brief period of paralysis as an adolescent, but this condition (which had no medical basis) simply disappeared after a few months.

-Despite his avid interest in women, Howard Hughes was only married twice, both times relatively briefly.
-His first wife, Ella, left Hughes in 1929 after only four years of marriage.
+Despite his apparent interest in women, Howard Hughes only officially married twice.
+His first wife, Ella, left Hughes in 1929 after four years of marriage.
 In 1957, Hughes married actress Jean Peters.
-Their marriage became increasingly bizarre but still lasted for fourteen years.
+Strange rumors persist to this day about their 14-year marriage.

-Even during the marriage, Hughes's security guards would follow her wherever she went and report her whereabouts to Hughes.
-This continued after their divorce, when Hughes bought adjacent homes and still had her watched.
+Hughes reportedly hired people to follow her wherever she went and report on her whereabouts.
+This may have continued after their divorce, when Hughes bought homes adjacent to hers.
 When Hughes died, Peters maintained her silence about the specifics but did say this:

 I eventually realized that he was a sociopath, a man utterly incapable of understanding the needs of another person.
 He was very manipulative, even though he was just darling and charming at the same time.
 And even though he was affectionate in some ways and totally persuasive, it was a charade, I guess.

-His final message telling her that he had always loved her was delivered by one of his employees - picking up the phone was probably too dangerously unsanitary.
+Before he died, Hughes sent Peters a final message telling her that he had always loved her - but it was delivered by one of his employees.

-There have been attempts to explain Hughes's strange personal habits as something that manifested itself late in life when he was overcome by addiction, and physical and mental illness.
-However, an incident in the late 1940s indicates that Hughes was already in the throes of some serious mental issues way before he disappeared entirely from public life.
+Some believe many of Hughes's unusual personal habits manifested late in life, when he was overcome by addiction to codeine and physical and mental illness.
+However, an incident in the late 1940s suggested Hughes may have faced challenges long before he disappeared entirely from public life.

-Hughes really enjoyed watching films; in fact, he so enjoyed this practice that he literally moved into a projection room he leased at Goldwyn Studios on Santa Monica Boulevard and began a marathon movie-watching session that lasted for four months.
-He would recline on a chair in the dark, naked except for a small towel that covered his private parts.
-Subsisting on milk, chocolate bars, and pecans, Hughes would not even stop his viewing for bathroom breaks.
-He would urinate in containers and hand these off to an assistant, who would be summoned to handle this or any other requests.
+Hughes really enjoyed watching films; in fact, he so enjoyed this practice that he reportedly moved into a projection room he leased at Goldwyn Studios on Santa Monica Boulevard and began a marathon movie-watching session that lasted for four months.
+He would recline on a chair in the dark, sometimes naked, subsisting on milk, chocolate bars, and pecans.
+Hughes did not even stop for bathroom breaks, allegedly urinating into containers and bottles.